railroadmedia/ecommerce/README.md

 ```

 Pull user address.
 If the user_id it's not set on the request the method pull authenticated user addresses.

+Only users with 'pull.user.payment.method' can pull address for other users.
+Each user can pull his own address.

 #### Request Example